Al-Bantani Grand Mosque

 Al-Bantani Grand Mosque is a congregational mosque in the city of Serang, Banten, Indonesia.
-With the capacity of 10,000 pilgrims, it is the second largest mosque in Banten province after the Al-Azhom Grand Mosque.
+With a capacity of 10,000 pilgrims, it is the second largest mosque in Banten province after the Al-Azhom Grand Mosque.

 History

-The groundbreaking of the mosque begun in 2008 and the construction was completed in 2010.
+The groundbreaking of the mosque began in 2008, and the construction was completed in 2010.
 The completion year of the mosque was adjusted to match the ten-year anniversary of Banten province.
-The mosque was inaugurated by then governor of Banten province, Ratu Atut Chosiyah.
+The mosque was inaugurated by the then governor of Banten province, Ratu Atut Chosiyah.
 The inauguration of the mosque was held together with the release of 30,000 Mus'haf (religious manuscripts) of Al-Qur'an al-Bantani, as well as the launch of hajj administration office which covers the Banten area.

 The mosque was initially planned to be named after then governor Chosiyah, and several names were proposed, including "Al-Chosiyah Grand Mosque", "Al Chosiin Mosque", "Baitul Chosiin Mosque", "Al Chosiyain Mosque", as well as "Al-Chosiyah Al Bantani Mosque".
 However, this caused controversy among the Muslim community in the region.

 The mosque was later officially given the current name based on the government decree No. 451.2/Kep.546-Huk/2010.
 The name "Bantani" is an Arabic term for Banten, and many ulamas from the Banten region who served in Saudi Arabia used the term "Al-Bantani" to describe their names.
 This includes the renowned Muslim scholar from Serang, Nawawi al-Bantani who served the imam of the Masjid al-Haram in Mecca, who is celebrated through the current name of the mosque.